-Configure RUM cookie domain
+Configure the RUM cookie domain for web applications

 Dynatrace Real User Monitoring uses HTTP cookies to group user actions into sessions and link user actions with their corresponding distributed traces.
 Browsers include a cookie in the

 Cookie request header only if the request URL lies within the scope of the cookie, which is specified by the

 / so that the cookie scope covers all URL paths within a domain.
 The

 Domain attribute is determined automatically by default, but you can also configure it manually for each application.

 If you haven't configured the cookie domain, Dynatrace determines it automatically.
 Dynatrace chooses the effective top-level domain plus one (eTLD+1) of the request URL.
 For example, Dynatrace chooses the

 www.example.com domain or the